Verryx-02/Verryx-02/README.md

-## 🎧 My Music Taste
+## 🎧 My Music & 🎬 Movie Taste

+I’m a huge movie enthusiast — I love diving into stories that inspire, challenge, and entertain.
-I’m a huge fan of high-fidelity audio and immersive soundscapes.
+I’m also a fan of high-fidelity audio and immersive soundscapes.
 I mostly listen to indie, cinematic rock, pop, blues: anything that tells a story.
 Check out my personal playlists:
 <br>